PSI Lab MEMBERS

 Dr. Simon Howard is the Principal Investigator of the Psychological Social Inquiry (PSI) Lab at Marquette University.
 He completed his bachelor's degree in Behavioral Science with an emphasis in Psychology at San Jose State University and received his Masters of Science and Ph.D in Social Psychology from Tufts University.
 His research examines how race or sociocultural ideas associated with race (i.e., stereotypes) influence the psychological processes of both racially marginalized and non-marginalized group members.
 Most recently his work has focused on exploring the relationship between religiosity and anti-Black prejudice.

-Outside the lab, Dr. Howard enjoys attending spoken word open mics (and on rare occasions performing), going to the gym, and traveling.
+Outside the lab, Dr. Howard enjoys traveling, training capoeira, attending spoken word open mics (and on rare occasions performing), and eating good food.

 Kalen Kennedy, Doctoral Student